-Side effects of the immunization are easily relieved by: Applying a cold/damp compress to the site and administering acetaminophen or ibuprofen for temperatures 38.5°C or higher.
+Side effects are easily relieved by administering acetaminophen or ibuprofen for temperatures 38.5°C or higher.
 See a doctor if your child has intense crying, swollen tummy, frequent vomiting or blood in their stools.

 It is important to stay in the clinic for 15 minutes after getting any immunization because there is a rare possibility of developing a severe allergic reaction which is treatable at the clinic.
 This happens to fewer than 1 in 1 million people.
 If it happens after you leave the clinic, call 911 or the local emergency number.